flare-foundation/docs/docs/tech/glossary.md

 : An old concept, at times called Virtual Reality or Cyberspace, that translates human interaction to virtual (i.e. non-physical) worlds.
 Currently in vogue again because blockchain technology promises to link the physical and the virtual worlds and thus bring a degree of reality to the latter.

 Multi-chain (or intra-ecosystem) interoperability { #multi_chain }
-: Communication between two or more technologically compatible blockchains that exist within the same ecosystem and share systems, protocols and code (e.g. Polkadot Parachains, Cosmos Tendermint chains or Ethereum layer 2 protocols).
+: Communication between two or more technologically compatible blockchains that exist within the same ecosystem and share systems, protocols and code (e.g. [Polkadot Parachains](https://polkadot.network/parachains/){target=_blank}, [Cosmos Tendermint](https://tendermint.com/){target=_blank} chains or [Ethereum](https://ethereum.org/en/){target=_blank} layer 2 protocols).

 NFT { #nft }
 : Non-Fungible Tokens are digital representations of assets which are unique and therefore non-mergeable (non-fungible), made impossible to copy by blockchain technology.
 Common use cases are certificates of authenticity or ownership, or limited edition collectibles.
-Most NFT tokens are built on the Ethereum network using standards ERC-721 and ERC-1155.
+Most NFT tokens are built on the [Ethereum network](https://ethereum.org/en/){target=_blank} using standards [ERC-721](https://eips.ethereum.org/EIPS/eip-721){target=_blank} and [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155){target=_blank}.

 Oracle { #oracle }
 : A mechanism to provide external information to a blockchain, so that it can be used by [smart contracts](#smart_contract), for example.
 Flare oracles are called [FTSO](#ftso).